 Step 3: Develop a hypothesis of the root problem

 Great job so far — this is not an easy process.
 Now that you have background information, it is time to get hand-on with the problem.
 Reproducing an issue simply means verifying or recreating the same error.
-This can be done on your electric fireplace while on the phone with technical support.
+This can be done on your new electric fireplace while on the phone with technical support.

 Once you encounter the same error(s) or issues, start to develop theories as to the root cause based on the observations, then start taking steps to fix the issue.